JesseDotEXE/GenemonFoundryModule/docs/notes.md

 # Weapon Importer
 Weapons require the skill list to be in the import directory otherwise it will crash and burn.

+# Pokemon Importer
+Character portraits are imported as base64 strings.
+I'll need to have the images somewhere to convert to base64 and then let the script upload to the game world.

+They also seem to be savable as ```character.img = `${serverPath}/${characterData.Character.Key}.png`;```

+There is a bug with weapons that the qualities appear but break.
+Players will need to re-add attacks to Pokemon.

+Pokemon should have blank Specialization, Species, and Career items (unless Morgan wants it in).
+* Checkout the Pikachu - Pokemon.xml file for details.